litzinger/basee/README.md

+# Installation

+`composer require litzinger/basee`

+# Usage

-In your upd.my-module.php file Add the following to your update method:
+In your upd.mymodule.php file Add the following to your update method.
+Be sure to set the path to your updates files and your hook template.
+The hook template will be used for all hooks added via the addHooks() method.

 ```
 <?php